-Implementing prior authorization reform: Medicare Advantage (MA) and Medicaid managed care plans that use utilization management processes, such as prior authorization, frequently describe them as a cost-control mechanism.
+Medicare Advantage (MA) and Medicaid managed care organizations (MCOs) that use utilization management processes, such as prior authorization, frequently describe them as a cost-control mechanism.
 However, repeated evidence has shown that many MCOs use prior authorization inappropriately, causing care delays and worsening patient outcomes and satisfaction.
-A 2022 report from the Department of Health and Human Services (HHS) Office of Inspector General (OIG) confirmed that MA plans sometimes deny prior authorization and payment requests that meet Medicare coverage rules by using clinical criteria not in Medicare coverage rules and requesting unnecessary documentation, as well as making errors.
+A 2022 report from the HHS Office of Inspector General (OIG) confirmed that MA plans sometimes deny prior authorization and payment requests that meet Medicare coverage rules by using clinical criteria not in Medicare coverage rules and requesting unnecessary documentation, as well as making errors.

-In addition to enrollees in MA plans, enrollees in other health plans needing care for their own chronic illness, 16 their children's chronic illness, 17 and rare diseases 18 have experienced barriers to care from prior authorization requirements.
+In addition to enrollees in MA plans, enrollees in other health plans needing care for their own chronic illness, xviii their children's chronic illness, xix and rare diseasesxx have experienced barriers to care from prior authorization requirements.
 In 2022, California-based L.A.
-Care, which administers Medicaid and other types of coverage, failed to address a backlog of more than 9,000 prior authorization requests and more than 67,000 complaints or appeals.
-19 Meanwhile, an Office of Inspector General report published in July found that Medicaid managed care organizations (MCOs) denied one out of every eight prior authorization requests in 2019, yet minimal data collection on and oversight of these practices is being done by state Medicaid agencies.
-20
+Care, which administers Medicaid and other types of coverage, failed to address a backlog of more than 9,000 prior authorization requests and more than 67,000 complaints or appeals.xxi Meanwhile, an OIG report published in July 2023 found that Medicaid MCOs denied one out of every eight prior authorization requests in 2019, yet minimal data collection on and oversight of these practices is being done by state Medicaid agencies.xxiii